VWO Logo

 Relation Between Testing Parameters And Statistical Power

 Let’s assume that you hypothesize that adding security badges on your payment page would help you decrease the percentage of drop-offs at that stage.
 You create a variation of the payment page with the security badges and run your test, only to peek at the results 10 days after its commencement.
 Upon noticing no change in the number of conversions or drop-offs, you decide to conclude the test and declare the null hypothesis to be true.
-Not convinced by the test results, you decide to rerun the test—only this time you let it run for longer.
-Consequently, you notice a significant improvement in your conversion goal this time around.
-What happened the first time was that you had encountered the Type II error by concluding the test before the required time.

-How to avoid type II errors
+How to avoid type 2 errors

 Graphical Representation Of Type I And Type II Errors